 Freshwater Oil Biodegradation

 Oil is routinely transported across or over many freshwater ecosystems.
 Oil spills have impacted a number of ecosystems including a number of freshwater environments.
 Microbes in these settings have the ability to degrade many of the components of oil.
 This was recently shown to be the case in the microbes present in the Gulf of Mexico during the Deepwater Horizon oil spill.
 In this case many of the marine microbes that responded to the Deepwater Horizon oil spill were well-adapted for growth under very cold temperatures.
 Very little is known about how microbial communities in lakes and streams would respond to released oil.
 Even less is known about the fate of this oil under cold temperatures.
 We are interested in investigating the oil biodegradation potential of freshwater microbial communities.
+We are also interested in the adaptation of oil degrading bacteria to cold conditions.
+This work was funded by internal funding from Michigan Tech.

 The Environmental Impacts of Biocide Use